mjankowski-dev/DeepLearningDiffPrivacy/README.md

 Epsilon is a metric of privacy loss, the lower the more privacy is guaranteed.
 Delta is an additional metric of probability of breaking the plain epsilon differential privacy.

 Differential privacy deals with this problem by adding "noise"or randomness to the data, which prevents identifying any individual data points.
 Instead of returning the raw data, the algorithm return an approximation of the data.
 Intuitively, the noise level is related to the accuracy of the algorithm, the more noise we introduce, the higher the privacy, but the accuracy will be lower.
+Furthermore the gradient of the optimizer is clipped to prevent decrease output sensitivity to single input.
 <h2>3.
 Differential privacy mechanisms:</h2>
 <h3><span style="color: #99ccff; background-color: #ffffff;"><strong>2.1 DP-SGD</strong></span></h3>
 The optimizer plays a vital role in the differential privacy framework.
 Through a series of steps it attempts to mask the incoming gradients in order to prevent them from becoming too informative with regard to respective samples.
 Furthermore, following a different interpretation this operation can also potentially fight overfitting to some degree. \\